Limited Reasoning Space: The cage of long-horizon reasoning in LLMs: Related Work

 \textbf{Test-Time Optimization (TTO) and the Unbounded Horizon Assumption.} Recent advancements in Test-Time Optimization have shifted from linear chains (CoT) \cite{wei2022chain} to complex topologies like \textit{Tree of Thoughts} (ToT) \cite{yao2024tree} and \textit{Graph of Thoughts} (GoT) \cite{besta2024graph}.
 These methods formulate reasoning as a search problem over a semantic space, operating under an implicit \textit{Unbounded Horizon Assumption}—the premise that increasing decomposition granularity ($Depth$) or search breadth ($Width$) monotonically yields better performance \cite{wang2022self, zelikman2022star}.
 However, our empirical observation of the \textit{Performance Cliff} (Figure \ref{fig:performance_cliff_main}) challenges this view, aligning with recent evidence that reasoning models fail catastrophically beyond modest complexity \cite{rameshkumar2025reasoningmodelsreasonwell, khan2025reframing}.
 Unlike \citet{snell2024scaling}, who model compute scaling in static regimes, we theoretically characterize the reasoning process as a resource-constrained flow \cite{zhou2025geometry}.
 We prove that without dynamic constraints, the cumulative error variance inevitably breaches the stability margin \cite{arbuzov2025beyond}, rendering "deeper" reasoning counter-productive beyond the \textit{Critical Reasoning Horizon} $N^*$ \cite{hoza2025evaluating, zhang2025comprehension}.
+While Halo regulates test-time reasoning trajectories, complementary approaches build intrinsic capacity during training.
+Notably, Motwani et al. \cite{motwani2025h1bootstrappingllmsreason} use a progressive RL curriculum to bootstrap foundational long-horizon skills without requiring novel annotations.
+Halo serves as the natural inference-time counterpart to such capacity-building.
+By executing entropy-driven state resets to prevent stochastic error drift, Halo ensures models can fully exploit these learned capacities for robust long-horizon reasoning.

 \textbf{Dynamics of Recursive Error Propagation.} While prior work attributes hallucination to \textit{Exposure Bias} \cite{bengio2015scheduled} or calibration errors \cite{guo2017calibration}, these perspectives largely treat generation steps as independent statistical events.
 In contrast, we model autoregressive reasoning as a \textit{Non-autonomous Stochastic Dynamical System} \cite{carson2025stochasticdynamicaltheoryllm}, where errors are not merely additive but multiplicative via the Jacobian $\mathbf{J}_t$ \cite{zhao2025uncertainty}.
 This formulation allows us to derive the \textit{Depth-Width Equivalence}, a novel theoretical insight revealing that recursive decomposition and linear generation share the same error propagation laws \cite{you2025probabilistic}.
 This distinguishes our work from \citet{xu2024hallucination}, providing a mechanistic rather than purely statistical explanation for why long-context reasoning collapses into chaotic regimes \cite{dziri2024faith, valmeekam2023planning}.